 Faculty Check List

 - Review the CE/T Proposal.
 If the proposal meets your approval, sign the CE/T Proposal form.
 Instructions on how to digitally sign documents can be found in the CE/T forms list.
 A student must have a signed proposal form on file with the Mahurin Honors College before they can register for HON 403 and HON 404.
 The students can deliver this form.
 Some departments allow students to count CE/T hours toward the major.
 If you would like to pursue this option, the student must obtain permission from their department.

 - Have regular appointments to meet with your CE/T students (every week or every two weeks)

-- Students must present their CE/T or a portion of their CE/T at an approved conference – Check with the CE/T Coordinator for a list of possible conferences if you do not have a discipline specific conference in mind.
+- Students must present their CE/T or a portion of their CE/T at an approved conference – Check with the CE/T Advisor (email@example.com) for a list of possible conferences if you do not have a discipline specific conference in mind.
 Disciplinary specific conferences are preferred, but interdisciplinary conferences such as Kentucky Honors Roundtable and the WKU Student Research Conference are also acceptable.

 - Fill out the Final Evaluation Form and the Evaluation Criteria form.

-- A member of the CE/T Committee should bring the title page(s) and the Final Evaluation Form to the Mahurin Honors College (campus mail, or hand delivery is acceptable)
+- A member of the CE/T Committee should bring the Final Evaluation Form to the Mahurin Honors College (campus mail, or hand delivery is acceptable)

 - Once the Final Submission form, the TopSCHOLAR Copyright permission form, and an electronic version of the CE/T has been submitted to firstname.lastname@example.org by the student, you will be sent an email regarding your Professional Development funds if you are the first reader.
 These forms are submitted by the student and no action is necessary for the faculty member.